 For this reason you shouldn’t drink your homebrew straight from the bottle.
 Actually, you shouldn’t drink any beer from the bottle if you want to really experience all of the flavors and aromas that a good beer has.
 So, be sure to pour it into a glass.
 When the yeast settles to the bottom of the bottle you can basically pour all but the last quarter to half inch into the glass and most of the yeast will stay back in the bottle.
 Also, since the yeast does settle to the bottom it’s a good idea to store your bottles upright in the refrigerator.

 Don’t worry about cloudy beer.
 Most people are used to drinking crystal clear beer, so seeing a freshly poured glass of hazy beer can concern some people.
 It’s fine.
 Again, we’re brewing beer in a bucket in our basement, not in billion dollar facilities with high-tech filtering equipment.
 A hazy beer doesn’t mean it’s bad and it has no effect on flavor.
 Even without filtering equipment it is possible to make crystal clear beer at home.
-It has a lot to do with your process, how fast you cool the wort after the boil, and the ingredients you use.
+It has a lot to do with your process, how fast you cool the wort after the boil, your wort chiller in general, and the ingredients you use.
 I’ve had some beers come out cloudy while others are clear from day one.
 I’ve even had others that after a month in the bottle were cloudy, but after sitting for a few more weeks turned crystal clear.
 So, just don’t get hung up on the clarity of your beer at this point.

 Well, that’s about it.
 It’s been a long few weeks with a lot of information and pictures to digest, but hopefully you’ve learned how to brew your own beer.
 As you have probably seen, it isn’t incredibly difficult and only requires a few special pieces of equipment and some spare time.
 It’s a fun hobby that’s unique in that you get to enjoy your creation and share it with others.
 And let’s not forget the possibility for frugal gift ideas from your beer.
 You might make a special holiday batch to give out over Christmas, or maybe you brew up a special beer for your brother’s birthday.
 Whatever the case is, you now have a really neat and unique gift possibility.